 Probability sampling is characterized by the fact that each element of a population has an equal chance of being part of the sample.
 For a population of 100 people, for example, this means that each person has a 1 in 100 (= 1%) chance of becoming part of the unit of study.
 These methods are usually very costly and time-consuming.

 Non-probability sampling is the exact opposite.
 In this case, not all elements of the population have the same probability of becoming part of the study.
-An example of this would be if the University of Stuttgart wanted to make an evaluation for all German students, but only surveyed students from its own university for the study.
+An example of this would be if the University of Stuttgart wanted to evaluate all German students, but only surveyed students from its university for the study.
 This saves the research team the time and expense of interviewing and studying students outside of Stuttgart.

-- Stratified sampling: in this method, the population is divided into subgroups (or strata) based on certain characteristics (e.g., age, gender, or place of residence), and a sample is then selected from each subgroup in proportion to its size in the population.
-This is a way to ensure that the sample is representative of the population.
+- Stratified random sampling: Here, the population is divided into subgroups that are formed depending on certain characteristics, such as age or gender.
+A sample is then formed from each of these subgroups, the size of which depends on the ratio of the size of the subgroup in the population.
+This procedure ensures that the overall sample is also representative of the population.

-The choice of an appropriate sampling method depends on several factors, such as the research question, the characteristics of the population, the resources available, and the desired level of precision and accuracy.
-It is important to carefully consider these factors and select a sampling method that is appropriate for the specific research study.
+The choice of the appropriate sampling method depends on various factors, such as the research question, the characteristics of the population, the resources available, and the desired level of precision and accuracy.
+It is important to consider these factors carefully

 How to find the right size for the study unit?